Hunza, Pakistan has one of the most beautiful landscapes in the entire world – breathtaking views I can only describe as ‘heavenly.’

 Walking outside in the brisk Hunza air is a wonderful change from the hot and humid Indus River Valley, and right about now you should find yourself quite hungry for a warming and hearty local lunch.

 I recommend eating at Hunza Food Pavilion, where the amazing Aunty makes completely authentic local Hunza Valley dishes, all the cooking done in-house and done fresh.
-Run by two ladies who don’t start cooking until you order, so you know that every dish is fresh.
+It is (usually) run by two ladies who don’t start cooking until you order, so you know that every dish is fresh.

 The Aunties are quick to tell you their food is all organic, and most of the ingredients they use are actually home-grown.
-The cooking here is full of authentic local Hunza flavor, and here are just a few examples of local Hunza food at the Pavilion that we tried.
+The cooking here is full of authentic local Hunza flavor, scroll down to learn about a few examples of local Hunza food you can try when you visit.

 Dowdo (Noodle Soup)